Ledger-Donjon/zorya/README.md

 // 4.
 Absolute path to the .txt file with the pcode commands of your binary generated with Pcode-generator PathBuf::from("/absolute/path/to/bin_low_pcode.txt"),

 // 5.
-Absolute path to the linux/special-pages/dump_kernel_pages.py dir
+Absolute path to the memory dumps from qemu-mount dir PathBuf::from("/absolute/path/to/zorya/external/qemu-mount"),
-PathBuf::from("/absolute/path/to/shared/linux/special-pages/dump_kernel_pages.py"),
 ```
+2. **Dump the memory and CPU registers for Zorya initialization** \
+Follow all the steps listed [HERE](external/qemu-mount/README.md).

+3. **Let's go!** \
-Then, launch the command ```cargo run``` and see the result of the concolic execution on your binary.
+Launch the command ```cargo run``` and see the result of the concolic execution on your binary.

 ### Remarks
 Zorya is using Qemu AMD Opteron as CPU model to emulate and execute concolically the target program.
 For the initialization, a fixed seed '12345' is used while launching Qemu to make the execution deterministic and reproductible.